LeastAuthority/destiny/FAQ.md

 **Has Destiny undergone a security audit?**

 Destiny has been audited by an independent security audit company, Radically Open Security.
-You can find their findings and our remediation [here].
+You can find their findings and our remediation [here](http://leastauthority.com/static/publications/ROS_FinalReport_DestinyV1_0.pdf).

 ## **More help:**